tomsunhc/2023-hw-mini/doc/thonny.md

 If you don't see that message or get a connection error, try:

 * clicking the Red "stop" button in the Thonny toolbar
-* unplugging and plugging in the Pico and clicking the red "stop" button in the Thonny toolbar
+* unplugging and plugging in the Pico and click the red "stop" button in the Thonny toolbar

 This should get you to the MicroPython prompt ">>>" upon pressing Enter.